physprop/limelight_library/README.md

 public static final limelight m_limelight = new limelight("limelight-one");
 </pre>

 Also included is a document where most limelight networktables settings can be called in a more human readable way.
 Just call it like this:
 <pre>
 m_limelight.setLEDMode(ll_mode.led.on);
 </pre>

-# Legacy installation:
+# Legacy installation
-In the event that the maven dependancy does not work, simply downloading the zip file from the Azure DevOps page above and placing the src/main/java/com/fearxzombie folder into the robot code directory will work the same way.
-However a pro with maven is that if any updates are pushed, a build of code is all you need to be able to implement new features.
+In the event that the maven dependancy does not work, simply downloading the zip file from the Azure DevOps page and placing the src/main/java/com/fearxzombie folder into the robot code directory will work the same way.
+However a pro with maven is that if any updates are pushed, one line change and build of code is all you need to be able to implement new features.